Being Mexican

 Ethnic lineage links us to places, ideas, cultures, and ultimately ourselves.
-Unfortunately, no one discussed the possibility that there was more to being Mexican than being descendants of the Aztec and Spanish peoples.
-And the more contemporary struggles of being a Chicano or Latino.
-So of course, as a young man I yearned to exclaim my understanding of my history so I happily sat through the humming pain of an Aztec eagle tattoo.
-It symbolized a very shallow understanding of what it meant to be part Mexican.
+Unfortunately, our American education in the 1970s through the 1990s did not teach that there was more to being Mexican than being racially mixed, mestizo, descendants of the Aztec and Spanish peoples.
+And if you were interested, which I was, you could have learned the more contemporary struggles of being Chicano or Latino.
+So, as a young man, without much knowledge on the matter, I yearned to exclaim my heritage so I happily sat through the humming pain of an Aztec eagle tattoo.
+It symbolized a very shallow understanding of my paternal ancestry of being Mexican.

 Spanish Contact with Native Americans